 Counter Stool Width

 Ideally, you’ll want about 8-10 inches between chairs or stools so that they can easily be pulled out for people to comfortably get in and out.

-This will allow for 3 chairs across my 90 inch kitchen island, with plenty of space on each side for maneuverability and ease of access to the island.
+This will allow for 3 chairs across my 90 inch kitchen island (with an 83″ nook for seats), with plenty of space on each side for maneuverability and ease of access to the island.

-They Should Be Part of Your Kitchen Design
+Counter Stools Should Be Part of Your Kitchen Design

 Your choice of counter stools should be an intentional part of your design.
 For my mostly white kitchen, it was important for me to bring in warmth through natural wood tones and brass.
 The rattan of the Balboa Counter Stools has both, so they were an instant winner for me.